-Must Watch: Badass Trailer for Michael Caine's Harry Brown!
+Must Watch: First Trailer for Michael Caine's Harry Brown

 Whoa!
 You thought John Travolta looked like a badass in From Paris with Love?
 Just wait until you see Michael Caine kicking some thug ass in this trailer for Harry Brown!
 A few of you may remember seeing some photos from this way back in February.
 A trailer appeared on the official website recently and it pretty much confirms exactly what I thought - this looks awesome.
 Unfortunately I missed seeing it in Toronto, but hope to catch it sometime very soon.
 It looks like Michael Caine is bringing us his version of Death Wish at the age of 76.
 Like the quote in the trailer, this proves he can still kick plenty of ass, no matter how old he is!

-Watch the first trailer for Daniel Barber's Harry Brown:
+Watch the first trailer for Daniel Barber's Harry Brown from YouTube:

 An elderly ex-Marine looks to avenge his best friend's murder by doling out his own form of justice.

 Harry Brown is directed by Daniel Barber, of only the short film The Tonto Woman previously.
 The screenplay was written by Gary Young, of Shooters and The Last Drop previously.
 In addition to Michael Caine, this stars Emily Mortimer, Liam Cunningham, and a number of up-and-coming British actors.
 The film just premiered at the Toronto Film Festival this month to fairly positive reviews all around.
 Harry Brown is being distributed by Lionsgate in the UK, but we're not sure when it will be coming to the US.